iancottam91/CoinCounter/README.md

 - The tests should be run using google chrome
 - This application will run best on google chrome.
-- The application will also run on firefox, IE9+ or mobile browsers.
+- The application will also run on firefox, safari, IE9+ or mobile browsers.

 ## Technical Summary: